vmware-samples/cloud-native-storage-self-service-manager/docs/book/features/storage_vmotion.md

 #### Caveats
 * If vcp-to-csi migrated volumes are relocated to a different datastore, then it won't be possible to switch back to in-tree VCP plug-in as the volumes will lose mapping with VCP.
+* While the migration of a volume attached to a node is in progress, any operations attaching/detaching volumes to this node will be queued(volume relocation acquires a VM lock).
+What this implies that if a pod scheduled on this node gets killed, or any other pod is trying to attach a volume to this node, they might not come up until the volume migration is finished and VM lock is released, implying a possibility of some downtime for the application.
-* While the volume migration is going on, the attach/detach operations on the volume will be waiting.
-But Kubernetes will continue to retry the operation which should succeed after the volume has been relocated.
+But Kubernetes will continue to retry the attach/detach operations which should succeed after the volume has been relocated.
+* If volumes are attached to a VM, their migration to a vVol datastore is not supported.

 ### Concurrency Limits & Scale
-While some concurrency is possible to achieve while migrating volumes, with limited scale testing, we recommend to migrate only one volume at a time using this tool.

-Nevertheless on CNS manager application level, there can be 8 volume migrations that can be invoked in parallel across all clusters.
+On CNS manager application level, there can be 8 volume migrations that can be invoked in parallel across all clusters.
 And on vCenter level, the limits for simultaneous migrations can be be derived from this document - https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenterhost.doc/GUID-25EA5833-03B5-4EDD-A167-87578B8009B3.html

 This translates to concurrent migration limits to be 1 per VM(for attached volumes), 2 per host & 8 per datastore.
 If there are parallel FCD migrations invoked beyond these limits, they will be queued based on the limits for each type of resource.